edwardharks/Multi-Type-RecyclerView-Adapter/README.md

     }
 }
 ```
 The `MultiTypeCreator` is responsible for inflating the view used for this view type and is the equivilant of `createViewHolder(ViewGroup parent, int viewType)` that you would normally override.
-The `MultiTypeBinder` is resposible for binding data to the view and is the equivelant of `bindViewHolder(VH holder, int position)`.
-The `ViewHolder` is just a regular view holder apart from you need to implement `MultiTypeViewHolder` or extend `SimpleMultiTypeViewHolder`
+The `MultiTypeBinder` is responsible for binding data to the view and is the equivalent of `bindViewHolder(VH holder, int position)`.
+The `ViewHolder` is just a regular view holder.
+All you need to do is implement `MultiTypeViewHolder` or extend `SimpleMultiTypeViewHolder`

 **Use the MultiTypeAdapter**
 ```java